Welcome to CH 222Z!

 • All quizzes (Seminar Quizzes and actual Quizzes, as well as midterm exams and finals) are closed book / no notes allowed.
 You cannot use a cell phone or computer; you can have a dedicated calculator and a periodic table (which I will provide) only.

-• Bring the completed lab with you to recitation.
+• Bring the completed lab (the last two pages only; the PreLab and PostLab questions only) with you to recitation.

-• Bring a printed copy of the Calorimetry Lab with you to recitation.
-Safety goggles are required!
+• Bring a printed copy of the Solids Lab with you to recitation.

 • The lab video (found here) might help you prepare for the lab.